brando1607/habitBuilder/README.md

 - Friend requests can be **accepted** or **rejected** by the recipient.
 - Once accepted, both users are added to each other's friend list.

+### Messages System

+- Messages can be sent only if the users are friends with each other.

 ## Technical Details

 The **`backend/config`** folder contains a `script.sql` file with: